MradulMalviya/Terraform/README.md

 Dive into state locking and the prevention of concurrent updates.
 Implement state locking using DynamoDB as a backend mechanism, ensuring state consistency.

-## Day 5: Provisioning and Provisioners
+## 5: Provisioning and Provisioners

 #### Understanding Provisioners in Terraform